Campervan Economics

 Weigh this up agist the normal costs of holidays: flights, accommodation, meals, etc, and you're going to be quids in.
 The campervan will probably save you money in the long run.

-But there's other things to consider: Will this be an additional vehicle in your family, or your daily driver?
+But there's other things to consider: will this be an additional vehicle in your family, or your daily driver?

 Even though they're great for trips away, sometimes campervans don't fit the bill for day-to-day use: seating and cargo space may be compromised; fuel economy might not be as good as you're used to (remember, you're driving around with the weight of your bed and kitchen wherever you go), plus - possibly most importantly - your putting wear and tear on a vehicle that costs twice the price of it's base vehicle alternative.

-It's worth factoring these cost in.
+It's worth factoring these costs in.

 The bottom line: run it regularly, use it.
 Don't leave it standing.